Birth Year

 Mary Beth Franklin is one of the country’s leading experts on Social Security and Medicare.

-An award-winning journalist and Certified Financial Planner, Mary Beth is a Contributing Editor at Investment News, a publication for financial advisers, where she writes a weekly column on retirement issues.
-She is also author of the ebook, Maximizing Your Social Security Retirement Benefits.
+An award‐winning journalist and Certified Financial Planner, Mary Beth is a former Contributing Columnist at Investment News, a publication for financial advisers, where she wrote a column on retirement issues.
+She is also author of the ebook, Maximizing Your Social Security Benefits, which is available for $29.95 at www.MaryBethFranklin.com.
 Previously, Mary Beth was the tax and retirement editor for Kiplinger’s Personal Finance magazine.
 Earlier in her career, Mary Beth was a Capitol Hill reporter focusing on federal budget and tax policy issues and Social Security reform.
 She is a frequent guest on numerous radio and television programs.

 The Author of this material is solely responsible for its content.
 It is distributed for informational purposes only and is not intended to constitute the giving of advice or the making of any recommendation to purchase a product.
 New York Life Insurance Company, its affiliates and subsidiaries, and agents and employees do not provide legal, tax or accounting advice.
 Individuals should consult with their own professional advisors before implementing any planning strategies.